 It is important to stress that the mentioned qualitative agreement of the considered model with the predictions of perturbative QCD is provided by the nonlocal character of the quark-quark interactions.
-In order to demonstrate this we want to compare the present model to the version of the NJL one from Ref. \cite{Blaschke:2022egm}.
+In order to demonstrate this we want to compare the present mode to the version of the NJL model from Ref. \cite{Blaschke:2022egm}.
 Similarly to this work, that model treats the scalar and diquark interaction channels nonlocally and adopts for them the Gaussian formfactor.
 At the same time, the vector interaction of that version of the NJL model is local.
 The corresponding thermodynamic potential and mean-field equations can be obtained by replacing $\omega g_{\bf k}$ by $\omega$ where applicable and setting the formafactor in Eq. (\ref{XXII}) equal to unit.
 This, however, does not change the conclusion about vanishing $\sigma_\infty$ and $\Delta_\infty$, which holds due to the nonlocal treatment of the corresponding interaction channels.
 Then, only the contribution of quarks survives in Eq. (\ref{XXII}) with $g_{\bf k}=1$.
 This yields

-Thus, the vector field asymptotic is divergent in the local case.
+Thus, the vector field asymptotically diverges in the local case.
 This is in a striking disagreement with the nonlocal NJL model providing a convergent $\omega_\infty$.
 Furthermore, in the local case the quark contribution to the thermodynamic potential scales as $(\mu+\omega_\infty)^4\propto\mu^{4/3}$ and is negligible compared to the contribution of the vector field $-\omega^2/4G_V\propto\mu^2$.
 This leads to the pressure $p=\mu^2/4G_V$, speed of sound $c_S^2=1$ and dimensionless interaction measure $\delta=-2/3$ violating the conformal behavior.